Mr. Midshipman Hornblower: The Man Who Saw God

 When Styles, a man in Hornblower's division, appears strangely marked with "boils" all over his face, Hornblower is suspicious.
-He gains a clue from Finch, another of his men, who suffers from delusions and claims that "God's in the maintop, but the Devil's in the cable tier, but only in the dog watches".
+He gains a clue from Finch, another of his men, who has delusions and claims that "God's in the maintop, but the Devil's in the cable tier, but only in the dog watches".
 After thinking about what this means, Hornblower investigates the cable-tier in the dog-watch and discovers a group of men "rat fighting".
 Styles without use of his hands has to kill rats with his teeth, while the others bet.
 A horrified Hornblower, having gathered up his courage, orders them up on deck and threatens to report them.
 Later, in action against a French ship, Hornblower and Finch are firing a swivel gun from the mizzen-top when the mast is hit and begins to fall.
 Hornblower persuades Finch to jump to safety by telling him to "get to God".
 The two men make a desperate jump to safety.